-The master plan for the seven-acre campus proposes 160,000 square feet of academic and residential facilities to be constructed in phases.
-The Academy’s capacity will be 480 students at final build out, with residential family units to house up to 80 students in a group home setting.
+The master plan for the 7.1 acres campus proposes 140,000 SF of academic and residential facilities to be constructed in phases.
+The Academy’s capacity will be 800 students at final build out for 7th-12th grade, with a maximum of 80 students living onsite in a group home setting.

 See the fly through video rendering of the campus.